SEBK4C/OpenDoctor-Spec/Open Doctor Spec.md

 ---
 (what is in scope?)

+The
-- System is Fully portable
+- System is Fully portable:
 - Patient data File system:
 - Database schema:
 - LLM server stack, as packaged single binary:

 Background processes:
 - permissions, file system traversal and file Edit APIs and Multi Database scheduler: